Wei Shen (Voiced by Will Yun Lee)

 - Ascended Extra: Gets more development in the Nightmare at Northpoint DLC than in the game.

 - Because You Were Nice to Me: When he comes back along with the other dead Triads in the DLC, he chooses Wei to haunt because he wants to talk with his old friend again

 - Dumb Muscle: Like most of the Water Street Gang.

 - Organ Theft: The cause of his murder

 - The Friend Nobody Likes: While he is "haunting" Wei he remarks that even when he was still alive, people tended to avoid him.

 Jackie's uncle and owner of the first vehicle chop-shop in the game, he provides Wei and Jackie with the vehicles they need to pass the initiation missions.
 After that, he fades into the background as one of the people Wei can call to receive missions for quick cash.
 He's notable only because a strange glitch rendered him both killable and aggressive.

-Berserk Button: Drive too recklessly around his lot and he may run after you with a wrench.
+- Berserk Button: Drive too recklessly around his lot and he may run after Wei with a wrench.
 It's probably not intentional.

-Death Is Cheap: If you lure him far enough, you can throw him onto spikes or into a tub of electric eels — And yet the next time you visit his chop-shop he will be perfectly unharmed.
+- Death Is Cheap: If the player lure him far enough, you can throw him onto spikes or into a tub of electric eels — And yet the next time you visit his chop-shop he will be perfectly unharmed.